Agamenon-sama/Mastoid/README.md

 ## Configuration

+An example config file with detailed explanations is provided in this repo as well as a GUI editor that you can access through the button on the left of the player controls.
-An example config file is provided in this repo.
-This file must be placed in the OS specific configuration directory which should be the following:
+The config file must be placed in the OS specific configuration directory which should be the following:

 | OS | Configuration Directory |
 | --- | --- |